Siyanho/project/Part1.md

      #Player 2 also has the same codes as Player 1.
     '''
 ### 2.Player1 and Player2 move in synchronously:

+Player 1 and Player 2 can move at the same time, and if they move to the same position (i.e. collide), the game is tied.
+The board will not be updated until player 1 and player 2 have both chosen a direction.

     '''python
     #move simultaneously